 At the beginning of the 20th century, stainless steel was introduced into the field of product design.
 Designers developed many new products around its toughness and corrosion resistance, involving many areas that had never been involved before.
 This series of design attempts are very revolutionary: for example, equipment that can be reused after disinfection appears in the medical industry for the first time.

 Stainless steel is divided into four main types: austenite, ferrite, ferrite-austenite (composite), and martensite.
-The stainless steel used in household products is basically austenitic.
+The stainless steel used in household products and cnc machining metal parts is basically austenitic.